nikilong2000/nikilong2000/README.md

 ## Hi there 👋

+Hello!!

+My name is Niklas Long Schiefelbein and I welcome you to my profile page.

+I am currently finishing my Master's in Artificial Intelligence @UPC in Barcelona.

+I am very interested in topics that leverage Artificial Intelligence towards a greener, more sustainable world.
+If your work aligns with this or if you've got some nice ideas, reach out to me!!

+Thanks for reading. :)

 <!--
 **nikilong2000/nikilong2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.